V-MalM/web-scraping/README.md

 * Visited the Mars Facts webpage [here](https://galaxyfacts-mars.com) and used Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.

 * Used Pandas to convert the data to a HTML table string.

+* Saved the HTML string to a variable 'galaxyfacts_html'.

 ### Mars Hemispheres